 Processors are responsible for:

-facilitating the collection of materials by the purchasing recycler
+- Facilitating the collection of materials by the purchasing recycler.

-Material recovery facilities
+Material recovery facilities (MRFs)

 Material recovery facilities (MRFs) sort collected recyclable material and prepare it for recycling.
-They may use a combination of manual and mechanical separation methods to sort mixed dry recyclables.
+They may use a combination of manual and mechanical separation methods to sort mixed recyclables.